 Revisiting material selection

-Aluminium was the traditional material of choice for a bracket fitting within the Airbus A350 doors.
+Aluminum was the traditional material of choice for a bracket fitting within the Airbus A350 doors.
 The fibre- reinforced polymer structure of the A350 XWB’s aircraft door uses an outer skin coupled with a bracing structure on the inside, with the bracket connecting the outer skin to points on the internal bracing structure.
 This point-type joint reduces the deformation on the outer skin, maintaining the aerodynamic quality of the aircraft door.
 Also if a component near the bracket fails, the fitting will provide an alternative path for transferring structural loads.

 One material, multiple benefits